pfoundation/p.foundation/updates/2026-01-01-2025lb_state_of_internet.md

 # 2025 State of the Internet in Lebanon

-As we enter a new year, it’s a good moment to look back at 2025 and see how Lebanon’s Internet evolved—from traffic growth and device shifts to routing, security, and ISP market share.
+As we enter a new year, it’s a good moment to look back at 2025 and see how Lebanon’s Internet evolved, from traffic growth and device shifts to routing, security, and ISP market share.

 Understanding how a country’s local networks change over time helps explain performance and resilience, and highlights where local interconnection can make a real difference.
-That’s also the spirit behind OpenIX Beirut and P Foundation’s pledge to make connectivity more local so more traffic can stay local when it makes sense.
+That’s also the spirit behind OpenIX Beirut and P Foundation’s pledge to make connectivity more local, allowing more traffic to stay local when it makes sense.

 <!--truncate-->